 Things to do in Santo Domingo

 The Dominican Republic’s capital is always worth a visit!
 Its Zona Colonial has a number of historic landmarks including Parque Colon – the city’s central square.
-The centre of the square boasts a statue of Christopher Columbus after whom the square was named after in 1887.
+The centre of the square boasts a statue of Christopher Columbus after whom the square was named in 1887.
 A walk around Parque Colon no doubt enhances the colonial feel of Santo Domingo as well as being a place of rest and relaxation.

 Furthermore, visit the fortified gate of Puerta del Conde.
 This significant monument acts as a symbol of Dominican independence due to their defence and coup against Haitian forces.
 Finally, the Alcázar de Colón remains one of the top museums within Santo Domingo.
 There is a tremendous amount of history behind this palace as it once was the home of Christopher Columbus’ son.
-Amazing views of the Plaza de España and Ozama River surround the palace, whilst the museum house a range of art, furniture and weapons.
+Amazing views of the Plaza de España and Ozama River surround the palace, whilst the museum houses a range of art, furniture and weapons.

 Things to do in Puerto Plata